Kape94/CppM/README.md

 cppm add <vcpkg-libs>
 ```
 For a reference on the available C++ libs on vcpkg you might look at https://vcpkg.io/en/packages?query=
-Also, the add command itself doesn't install the packages right aways, it just add them to vcpkg.json.
+Also, the add command itself doesn't install the packages right away, it just add them to vcpkg.json.
 In order to properly install the packages, you need then to use the install command.

 ### install